 - If you’re interested in all seven attractions, use the pass for MoPOP and Chihuly Garden and Glass – Woodland Park Zoo and Pacific Science Center have cheaper admission prices, so you’ll save more money if you use your pass for the more expensive tickets.
 If you really want to check out the other two, you can always purchase tickets.
 And don’t forget, there’s a coupon in your booklet that will save you a few bucks off admission.

 - Don’t even think about ripping out your tickets – This is important!
 It might be tempting to grab the tickets you need for the day and leave your booklet at the hotel, but don’t do it!
-Your tickets might be considered void, and that would be a total waste of money.
+Like the Atlanta CityPASS, your tickets might be considered void if you do.
 Nothing ruins a day faster than throwing money away, am I right?